mifi/editly/README.md

 - Render custom GL shaders (for example from [shadertoy](https://www.shadertoy.com/))
 - Can output GIF
 - Preserve audio sources or mix multiple
-- Overlay transparent images or videos
+- Overlay transparent images or even videos with alpha channel
 - Show different sub-clips for parts of a clips duration (B-roll)
+- Automatic audio crossfading

 ## Use cases